ndvinh98/CS336.J21-Music-Search-Engine/README.md

   The code editor used for this project is the Visual studio Code

-  The crawl methods, is presented in crawl.py
+  The crawl methods is presented in crawl.py

-  The string normalization method, are presented in textprocessing.py
+  The string normalization method is presented in textprocessing.py

   The construction methods, indexing data, are presented in indexing.py